lunarc/lunarc_docs/docs/manual/faq/manual_faq_jobs.md

 ## How do I run an interactive application

 LUNARC supports interactive HPC.
 You need to connect to our system via the [LUNARC HPC desktop](../../../getting_started/using_hpc_desktop).
-Inside the HPC desktop you can use the [On-demand desktop](../../../getting_started/gfxlauncher) to start your application.
+Inside the HPC desktop you can use the [Desktop on-demand](../../../getting_started/gfxlauncher) to start your application.

 ## How do I specify a project or reservation